narrowspark/framework/docs/en/01_Prologue/Contributions/11_Running_Tests.md

 ### Before Running the Tests

-To run the Narrowspark test suite, install the external dependencies used during the tests, such as Doctrine, Twig and Monolog.
+To run the Narrowspark test suite, install the external dependencies used during the tests, such as Doctrine, Twig, and Monolog.
 To do so, :doc:`install Composer </setup/composer>` and execute the following:

 ```bash